 The spacecraft was a 1.47 kg (3.25 lb) aluminum sphere 15.2 cm (6") in diameter.
 It contained a 10 mW mercury battery powered transmitter on the 108 MHz band used for IGY scientific satellites, and a 5 mW, 108.03 MHz transmitter powered by six solar cells mounted on the body of the satellite.
 Six short aerials protruded from the sphere.
 The transmitters were used as part of a radio phase-comparison angle-tracking system.
 The tracking data were used to show that the Earth is pear shaped with the stem at the North Pole.
 The radio signals were also used to determine the total electron content between the satellite and selected ground-receiving stations.
 Vanguard also carried two thermistors which measured the interior temperature over 16 days in order to track the effectiveness of the thermal protection.

 The three stage launch vehicle placed Vanguard into a 654x3969 km (406x2466 mi) 134.2 minute orbit inclined at 34.25 degrees.
-Original estimates were the orbit would lasting 2000 years, but it was discovered that solar radiation pressure and atmospheric drag during high levels of solar activity produced significant perturbations in the satellite's perigee height, which caused a significant decrease in its expected lifetime to only about 240 years.
+Original estimates were the orbit would last 2000 years, but it was discovered that solar radiation pressure and atmospheric drag during high levels of solar activity produced significant perturbations in the satellite's perigee height, which caused a significant decrease in its expected lifetime to only about 240 years.
 The battery powered transmitter stopped operating in June 1958 when the batteries ran down.
 The solar powered transmitter operated until May 1964 (when the last signals were received in Quito, Ecuador) after which the spacecraft was optically tracked from Earth.

 1975